 Singapore Botanic Gardens is an iconic place to be – for both tourists and locals alike.
 Its lush greenery in the middle of the city, rich historical background, plant collections and stunning variety of flora makes it a must-visit.
-From rare orchids, towering trees, tranquil ponds, playgrounds, the national gardens are a hub of nature, art, heritage and a favourite place for walks and jogs.
+From rare orchids at the National Orchid Garden, tranquil ponds, playgrounds, this world class botanic garden is a treasure trove for plant lovers, a hub of nature, art, heritage and a favourite place to walk or jog.

 Introduction to Singapore Botanic Gardens

-Singapore Botanic Gardens is a UNESCO World Heritage Site and a popular spot for both locals and overseas visitors alike.
-Its verdant grounds provide a relaxing recreational space for those seeking respite from the bustle of the city.
+Singapore Botanic Gardens is the country’s first UNESCO World Heritage Site and a popular spot for both locals and overseas visitors alike.
+Its verdant grounds reflect the country’s ambition to be a garden city and provide a relaxing recreational space for those seeking respite from the bustle of the city, or a place filled with flora and fauna for nature-lovers to explore.

 The Singapore Botanic Gardens is about 82 hectares.
 View a map of Singapore Botanic Gardens.

-It extends from Holland Road at one end to Bukit Timah Road at the other side.
+It extends from Holland Road to Bukit Timah Road and is also close to the bustling shopping district of Orchard Road.

 Entry & Opening Hours of Singapore Botanic Gardens